Akashi Ikeda is the Niigata Bureau Chief of The Sankei Shimbun.

 Jun Sakurada is a professor of political science at Toyo-Gakuen University.

 June Teufel Dreyer is a professor of political science at the University of Miami, Coral Gables, Florida, where she teaches courses on China, U.S. defense policy, and international relations.
 Professor Dreyer has lectured to, and taught a course for, National Security Agency analysts, and consults for organizations including the National Geographic and Centra Technology.
 She is a senior fellow of the Foreign Policy Research Institute and a member of International Institute for Strategic Studies.
 Her recent book, Middle Kingdom and the Empire of the Rising Sun: Sino-Japanese Relations Past and Present, won the fourth annual Japan Study Award from the Japan Institute for National Fundamentals in Tokyo.

 Kanji Takahashi is a business news writer for The Sankei Shimbun.

 Katsuhiko Kitamoto is a research professor at Nihon Pharmaceutical University.

-Katsuhiro Kuroda is visiting editorial in Seoul for Sankei Shimbun.
+Katsuhiro Kuroda is a visiting editorial writer in Seoul for the Sankei Shimbun.

 Katsutoshi Takagi is a staff writer of the Sankei Shimbun, Department of Economic news.